wifisensing/PicoScenes-Manual/source/scenarios.rst

 #.
 Once you have collected sufficient CSI data, exit PicoScenes by pressing Ctrl+C.

-The above command has four program options *"-d debug -i 3 --mode logger --plot"*.
-These options have the same behavior as described in the :ref:`ax200-wifi-ap` Section.
+The command options *"-d debug -i 3 --mode logger --plot"* have the same behavior as described in the :ref:`ax200-wifi-ap` section.

 The logged CSI data is stored in a file named ``rx_<Id>_<Time>.csi``, located in the *present working directory*.
-To analyze the data, open MATLAB and drag the .csi file into the *Command Window*.
-The file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.
+To analyze the data, open MATLAB, drag the .csi file into the *Command Window*, and the file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.

 .. _ax200-monitor-injection:
-Packet Injection based CSI Measurement (Tx with 802.11a/g/n/ac/ax Format and 20/40/80/160 MHz CBW)
+Packet Injection-Based CSI Measurement (Tx with 802.11a/g/n/ac/ax Format and 20/40/80/160 MHz CBW)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The PicoScenes Driver enables AX200/AX210 to *packet-inject* 802.11a/g/n/ac/ax format frames with 20/40/80/160 MHz bandwidth and up to 2x2 MIMO.
-By combining this capability with the CSI measurement ability shown in the :ref:`ax200-monitor` section, PicoScenes provides fine-grained low-level control for CSI measurement.
+The PicoScenes Driver enables AX200/AX210 to *packet-inject* frames in 802.11a/g/n/ac/ax format with bandwidths of 20/40/80/160 MHz and up to 2x2 MIMO.
+By combining this capability with the CSI measurement functionality discussed in the :ref:`ax200-monitor` section, PicoScenes provides precise, fine-grained control for CSI measurement.

-To enable this test, you need two computers, each equipped with an AX200/AX210 NIC.
-Follow these three steps:
+To perform this example, you will need two computers, each equipped with an AX200/AX210 NIC.
+Please follow these three steps:

 #.
 Determine the PhyPath ID of each NIC by using the ``array_status`` command.
 Let's assume the PhyPath ID is ``3`` for the first computer and ``4`` for the second.
 #.
 Put both NICs into monitor mode by executing the command ``array_prepare_for_picoscenes <PHYPath ID> <CHANNEL_CONFIG>``.
 Replace *<CHANNEL_CONFIG>* with the desired channel configuration.
-In this scenario, we assume the researchers want to measure 160 MHz channel CSI.
+In this scenario, we assume the researchers want to measure the CSI of a 160 MHz channel.
 Run the following commands on the respective computers:

     .. code-block:: bash

         array_prepare_for_picoscenes 3 "5640 160 5250" #<-- Run on the first computer
         array_prepare_for_picoscenes 4 "5640 160 5250" #<-- Run on the second computer

     Here, ``5640 160 5250`` represents a 160 MHz bandwidth channel centered at 5250 MHz with the primary channel at 5640 MHz.
-See :doc:`/channels` for details.
+For more details, refer to :doc:`/channels`.

 #.
 On the first computer, run the following command in a terminal: